 The National Environmental Education Foundation's (NEEF) Pediatric Asthma Initiative used an expanded nationwide network of Pediatric Asthma Faculty Champions to train clinical faculty, medical students, residents, and health care providers on how to provide comprehensive asthma care, with a special focus on the environmental management of asthma.
 As they conducted workshops, grand rounds, and lectures at medical and nursing schools, hospitals, professional conferences, and other venues across the country, NEEF's Faculty Champions also developed partnerships with faculty, administrators, and health care providers.
 Their aim?
 To make clinical asthma guidelines an ongoing part of residency training, medical and nursing school curricula, and pediatric and primary care practices.

-NEEF updated the training materials and tools used by its Faculty Champions with the six priority Guidelines Implementation Panel (GIP) messages developed by the National Asthma Education and Prevention Program (NAEPP) to reinforce the importance of guidelines-based asthma care.
-In addition, NEEF created new materials for distribution by its Faculty Champions to raise awareness and promote use of the six GIP messages, including both a pocket tool card for health care providers and a NEEF-NACI partnership card available on NEEF's Pediatric Asthma Initiative homepage.
-Exhibiting and presenting at conferences of health professionals provides additional opportunities to distribute NEEF's asthma materials to a large contingent of its target audience.
+NEEF's training materials and tools used by its Faculty Champions include the six priority Guidelines Implementation Panel (GIP) messages developed by the National Asthma Education and Prevention Program (NAEPP) to reinforce the importance of guidelines-based asthma care.
+The materials include a training presentation for health care providers on environmental management of pediatric asthma, a pocket tool card for health care providers, and a NEEF-NACI partnership card.
+All of NEEF's tools and resources are available for download on its Pediatric Asthma Initiative homepage.

 Increase the number of health care professionals who are successfully integrating the six priority messages of the NAEPP's Guidelines Implementation Panel (GIP) Report into the care of their asthma patients, with special attention given to environmental management of asthma.